Professional Radon Measurement Courses and Exams

 Illinois Accepts both radon proficiency programs, NRSB and NRPP, for initial radon measurement certification.

-The other States that require a Certified Training Provider for Radon Measurement Licensing have approved ECAN as a course provider
+The other states that require a Certified Training Provider for Radon Measurement Licensing have approved ECAN as a course provider

-California, Connecticut, Iowa, Indiana, Illinois, Kansas, Maine, Minnesota, New Jersey, Ohio, Pennsylvania, Rhode Island, Virginia, West Virginia.
+California, Connecticut, Iowa, Indiana, Illinois, Kansas, Kentucky, Maine, Minnesota, New Jersey, Ohio, Pennsylvania, Rhode Island, Virginia, West Virginia.
 (Not approved for FL)

 New Jersey Radon Certification Program

 On or after April 1, 2016, individuals who want to become a New Jersey certified radon professional must attend an entry-level training course approved by NJ NRPP for the number of hours required by the certification category, Radon Measurement Technician is 16 hours, and a Radon Measurement Specialist is 24 hours.
-Be sure to take a NJ NRPP course that is approved for New Jersey Certification.
+Be sure to take a New Jersey NRPP course that is approved for New Jersey Certification.
 The State exams are now available to be taken at various PSI locations throughout the State.

 New Jersey Radon Re-Certification Program